This post contains affiliate links for which I receive compensation

 Disaster has struck me!

-First lesson which I did not do.
-Wash my batiks..... of course I did not@!!!
+The first lesson which I did not do.
+Wash my batiks..... of course, I did not@!!!

 When I was pressing my finished top, a little bit of water hit one of the batiks.

-Shock, horror the colour leeched out on to the white.
+Shock, horror the color leeched out onto the white.
 I have spent several hours replacing the white sashings that the batik bled into.
-My dilemma is that I have now finishing the top and fear that all my hard work will be ruined if it ever has to be washed.
+My dilemma is that I have now finished the top and fear that all my hard work will be ruined if it ever has to be washed.
 This quilt is to be my son's 21st gift.
 I need some suggestions as to where to go from here.